Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Complications**.

-[<u>Botches</u>](/System/General_System/#botching) are Player-driven choices to drive their character's failure into a *magnificent* failure--a low so that they may later rise to even greater heights.
+[<u>Botches</u>](/System/General_System/#botching) are Player-driven choices to drive their character’s failure into a *magnificent* failure—a low so that they may later rise to even greater heights.

 <table>